 Telephone: 202-483-4025

 These resident diplomatic missions are instrumental in fostering dialogue and cooperation across a range of sectors.
-This was exemplified by the Fourth Sri Lanka – U.S. Partnership Dialogue conducted in Colombo, which saw both nations reiterating their commitment to a mutually beneficial partnership.
+The Fourth Sri Lanka – U.S. Partnership Dialogue took place in Colombo.
+Both nations showed their commitment to a partnership that benefits them both.

-Furthermore, to continually support and enhance these diplomatic relations, various key officials are identified by the U.S. Department of State, strengthening the operational framework that underpins this international alliance.
+To support and improve these diplomatic relations, the U.S. Department of State identifies key officials.
+This strengthens the framework of this international alliance.

 Frequently Asked Questions: Sri Lanka Embassy Locations

-This section provides concise answers for common inquiries about services provided by Sri Lankan diplomatic missions in the United States, including passport renewal, visa requirements, and contact information.
+This section gives clear answers to common questions about services from Sri Lankan diplomatic missions in the United States.
+It covers passport renewal, visa requirements, and contact information.

 How can U.S. citizens renew their passport at the Sri Lankan Embassy?

-U.S. citizens of Sri Lankan origin looking to renew their Sri Lankan passport can visit the Embassy of Sri Lanka in Washington, D.C. for forms and assistance.
+U.S. citizens from Sri Lanka can renew their passport.
+They should visit the Embassy of Sri Lanka in Washington, D.C. for assistance and forms.

 Where can I find the official Sri Lanka Embassy website for information?

-For accurate and official information, refer to the Embassy of Sri Lanka in Washington, D.C. website, which provides details on services and announcements.
+For accurate and official information, visit the Embassy of Sri Lanka’s website in Washington, D.C.
+It has details on services and announcements.

 What services does the Sri Lanka Consulate in New York offer?